Cell Ontology (CL)

 Neuroscience Coverage

-- Interneurons: parvalbumin+, somatostatin+, VIP+
+- Interneuron subtypes covered include parvalbumin+, somatostatin+, and VIP+ interneurons.

 Connections

-- Part of: OBO Foundry
+- endorsedBy: OBO Foundry

 Resources